Karpatsky/MarketUnity/README.md

 ===========

 MarketUnity aims to provide a unified interface for cryptocurrency markets.

-At this time, the included example (test.py) will scan all configured markets to find the highest bid and lowest ask for the coins you request, and will dump a table to stdout.
+Two examples are included.  all_coins.py will scan all configured markets to find the highest bid and lowest ask for the coins you request, and will dump a table to stdout.  one_coin.py will look up one coin at all markets and dump all available figures for that coin to stdout.

 MarketUnity presently supports three exchanges: